aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8b_SQL/Aurora.md

       * Used to allow in-place rewinds to a previous point in time.
     * Restores create a new cluster.
     * Fast clones make a new database much faster than copying all the data - copy-on-write.
-  * A single primary instance + 0 or more replicas
+  * A single primary instance + 0 or more replicas.
   * Custom designed by AWS:
     * MySQL and PostgreSQL compatibility
     * 5x performance of MySQL